Written By Jamie Sparks

 Local Jordanian Salameh al Aqra set a blistering pace from the off and within 25 minutes the field was spread.
 Dave Phillips from the UK, followed closely by three British Army officers from the Royal Lancers also set a fast pace.
 Charles Henson just pipping fellow officer Toby Free at the 40km mark to finish one minute ahead in third place with Julien Anani-Isaac just behind, with Ironman triathlete Jan Pascal Schudy and Tom Elliott hot on their heels.

 The battle for first lady was fierce with Josie Adams and Sarah Thompson pushing hard all day to keep up an incredible pace, with Kate Westcott finishing just 24 minutes behind them.

 The day’s course was undulating with a difficult final 10km stretch made up of heavy sand and a vast open expanse with minimal shade.
 The pace evidently slowed as the athletes realized the immensity of the challenge ahead.
-At the final checkpoint as bodies begun to breakdown, osteopaths Kieran and Alex were on had to ease any pain or niggles.
+At the final checkpoint, as bodies begun to breakdown, osteopaths Kieran and Alex were on had to ease any pain or niggles.

 At the back of the pack Rena Mutaguchi, Kiko Matthews and Ed Parsons soldiered through, finishing late in the day as the sun started to drop.
 Local runner Youssef Habasa, struggled with an ankle strain, but pushed through the pain to finish the stage.

 It was great to see 100% of the field make it through the first stage and the atmosphere at camp was strong.
-As the local head of tourism came to camp to welcome us to Jordan, competitors refueled and directors talked through the day’s performances as well as what was in store for day 2, the sun set and it was evident to see people beginning to relax.
+As the local head of tourism came to camp to welcome us to Jordan, competitors refueled and directors talked through the day’s performances as well as what was in store for day two, the sun set over camp and it was evident to see people beginning to relax.

 Day 1 Results: